Depreciation of IT Assets: Definition, Types & Calculation

 Depreciation of IT assets: What is it?

 Depreciation refers to the accounting method used to allocate the cost of a tangible asset over its useful life.
-Essentially, it helps businesses spread out the expense of an asset instead of charging the full cost in the year it was purchased.
+Essentially, it helps businesses allocate the cost over the asset's useful life instead of charging the full cost in the year it was purchased.
 This practice is vital for accurately reflecting the financial status of a company.

 An asset, in this context, is any resource owned by a business that is expected to provide future economic benefits.
 Examples of IT assets include computers, software, servers, and networking equipment.
 The depreciation of IT assets specifically focuses on how these resources lose value over time due to factors like wear and tear, technological obsolescence, and market demand.